UltraViolet33/catch-the-brain/README.md

 This command installs the Pygame library in the python project.
 You need this library to run the game.

-If you want to know more about Pygame, here is its [official website](https://www.pygame.org/news).
+If you want to know more about Pygame, here is the [official website](https://www.pygame.org/news).

 Then run the main.py file.
-The game is executed.
+The game is launched.

 Happy game !